Wren Hop Story

 Ryan has a history of farming quality driven, high end vineyards in Sonoma.
 He trained alongside his father, Richard Maier and winemaker, Mike Hirby, learning all aspects of viticulture prior to forming his own firm.
 Ryan farms vineyards for Paul Hobbs, Martha McClellan and of course Jim and Dan here at Wren Hop.
 Not only is he our vineyard clairvoyant, he’s been known to tame the wildest glassy-winged sharpshooter this side of the Russian River.

 Quinn is a natural born oenophile.
 Quite literally- she spent much of her youth riding in her dad's truck scouting vineyard sites.
 She also happens to advise us on all things regarding social media.
 Quinn has completed her WSET Level 1 Certification and intro Court of Master Sommeliers exam.
-She is currently a junior at the University of Colorado Boulder majoring in PR & Marketing.
+She is currently a senior at the University of Colorado Boulder majoring in PR & Marketing.
 She stays busy protecting her roommates from drinking bad wine.

 Vinnie Von Godrocks